Ginsbourger/ginsbourger.github.io/_pages/events.md

 Below is a list of selected events I will be or was involved in, in one way or another :-)

-## Forthcoming
+## Forthcoming / ongoing

 * Organiser (with [Florence d'Alché-Buc](https://www.telecom-paris.fr/florence-dalche-buc),
 [Judith Rousseau](https://www.stats.ox.ac.uk/~rousseau/) and [Richard Wilkinson](https://rich-d-wilkinson.github.io/))
 of the programme [Representing, calibrating & leveraging prediction uncertainty from statistics to machine learning](https://www.newton.ac.uk/event/rcl/) to be held from May 6th to August 29th 2025 at [Isaac Newton Institute](https://www.newton.ac.uk/), Cambridge, UK.

-* Invited talk at the [Computational Statistics and Machine Learning seminar series](https://ucl-ellis.github.io/jt_csml_seminar_home/), UCL AI Center, London, UK, May 2.
+* Participant/speaker in the workshop [Mathematical and Computational Foundations of Digital Twins](https://conferences.cirm-math.fr/3449.html), CIRM, Luminy, France, August 11-15, 2025.

 ## Past events from the current decade (still filling some gaps)

 ### 2025

+* Invited talk at the [Computational Statistics and Machine Learning seminar series](https://ucl-ellis.github.io/jt_csml_seminar_home/), UCL AI Center, London, UK, May 2.

 * Organizer (with [Mihai Anitescu](https://web.cels.anl.gov/~anitescu/),
 [Fred Hickernell](https://www.iit.edu/directory/people/fred-hickernell),